FAQ & Troubleshooting

 • Verify the table exists and column names match exactly (case-sensitive)

-• Check row count hasn’t reached the 5,000 limit
+• Check row count hasn’t reached the limit (see Limits)

-• Ensure row data size is under 100 KB
+• Ensure row data size is within the allowed limit

 Queues